 Preparing the Raspberry Pi 4

-In order for Home Assistant to be able to boot off an external SSD, you will have to prepare your Raspberry Pi 4.
-And you will need a microSD card for this step, but as this is its only use, you can pick any microSD you might have lying around.
+To get Home Assistant to boot from an external SSD, you'll need to roll up your sleeves and prepare your Raspberry Pi 4.
+You'll still need a microSD card for this step, but don't sweat it if you don't have a high-end one – any old microSD card you have lying around will do the trick.

-With the microSD card prepared, you can remove it from your computer and insert it in to the Raspberry Pi 4.
-Next, connect a network cable and boot the Raspberry Pi 4 by attaching the power cable.
+With the microSD card ready to rock, you can remove it from your computer and pop it into the Raspberry Pi 4.
+Then, just connect a network cable and boot up the Raspberry Pi 4 by plugging in the power cable.

-You will need an SSH client to access the Raspberry Pi 4 and the one I recommend is MobaXterm.
-Once installed, you can look up the Raspberry Pi 4’s IP on your router and enter it in MobaXterm by clicking on
+You will need an SSH client to access the Raspberry Pi 4 and the one I recommend is MobaXterm, though you can now also use the Windows Terminal.
+Once installed, you can look up the Raspberry Pi 4’s IP on your router and enter it in MobaXterm by clicking on “Session” and choosing “SSH”.

 sudo apt update sudo apt full-upgrade sudo reboot